zcalusic/sysinfo/README.md

 - Linux kernel 2.6.23 or later (actually, this is what Go's run-time [requires](https://golang.org/doc/install))
 - access to /sys & /proc Linux virtual file systems
 - access to various files in /etc, /var, /run FS hierarchy
-- access to DMI system data via /dev/mem virtual device (read: superuser privileges)
+- access to DMI system data via /dev/mem virtual device (requires superuser privilege)

 Sysinfo doesn't require ANY other external utility on the target system, which is its primary strength, IMHO.